wpkelso/notes/Static Single-Assignment.md

 Additionally, all definitions [[Control Flow Dominance|dominate]] their uses, except for in [[Phi-Node|phi-nodes]].

+>[!important] Important Effects of SSA Form
+>- Makes finding uses easier as there are no forward traversals of the [[Control Flow Graph|CFG]]
+>- Makes finding a definition easier, as every register is unique and only has one definition
+>- The presence or absence of [[Phi-Node|phi instructions]] will be useful for optimization, as phis will only show up in specific situations that outline important behaviors that should be optimized

 ## Dominance Property of SSA Form
 Definitions **always** dominate uses, with the following two rules holding true:
 - If register $x$ is used in a non-phi instruction in block $n$, then the definition of $x$ dominates $n$